 Taste of Tuscany

-Heavy wooden furniture with a bit of ornate design and inlaid touches of leather, nail heads or wrought iron give the style elegance, but the typically distressed finish keeps the look from being too dark or overwhelming.Continue to 3 of 8 below.
+Heavy wooden furniture with a bit of ornate design and inlaid touches of leather, nail heads or wrought iron give the style elegance, but the typically distressed finish keeps the look from being too dark or overwhelming.Continue to 2 of 7 below.

 Furniture with simple lines and minimal clutter are typical in the contemporary bedroom, as are interesting lighting fixtures and the use of mirrors and glass as accents.
 A mix of textures keeps the style from being cold or unwelcoming.Continue to 3 of 7 below.

 The Asian-influenced bedroom typically has dark furniture, often lacquered and with ornate insets in Asian motifs.
 The palette leans towards natural colors, with dark browns or black lightened up with creamy white, soft yellow or tan, and brightened with touches of red.

 With a cheerful color scheme, plenty of natural accents and whimsical motifs like palm trees and beach scenes, the tropically-decorated bedroom is a relaxing retreat even if you live far away from the ocean.
-Mid-tone greens, blues, sandy tan and sunny yellow keep the style exuberant, while natural materials like wicker, sea grass, sisal and rattan add a touch of tranquility.
+Mid-tone greens, blues, sandy tan and sunny yellow keep the style exuberant, while natural materials like wicker, seagrass, sisal, and rattan add a touch of tranquility.

-Today's country bedroom is a far cry from the fussy ruffles, cutesy decor and pink-and-blue palette from decades back.
-The look today is still casual, warm and welcoming -- with aged finishes, natural elements and a mix of patterns -- but the overall feel is more peaceful and uncomplicated.
+Today's country bedroom is a far cry from the fussy ruffles, cutesy decor, and pink-and-blue palette from decades back.
+The look today is still casual, warm and welcoming—with aged finishes, natural elements and a mix of patterns—but the overall feel is more peaceful and uncomplicated.

-You don't have to live near the coast to love this easy, peaceful style.
-With a palette of mostly blue, green, white and tan -- sometimes with touches of red for vibrancy -- the mood is quiet, yet the overall look is cheerful.
-Natural materials like wicker, sea grass and sisal, mixed with aged, painted wood keep it casual.
+You don't have to live near the coast to love this easy, peaceful beach style.
+With a palette of mostly blue, green, white and tan—sometimes with touches of red for vibrancy—the mood is quiet, yet the overall look is cheerful.
+Natural materials like wicker, seagrass, and sisal, mixed with aged, painted wood keep it casual.